EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - On the top menu `Add Item > Add Scale Bar`
 > - Draw a box to place the Scale Bar anywhere on the map (we will move it later)
+> - Link the scale item to Map 3

+*Remember all of our maps are 1:3 200 000 (except map 2), so this scalebar wil pertain to all the lower maps and AOI*

 > - In the `Item Properties` Change font via `Appearance > Font`
+> - In the font properties, change the size to 8pt
+> - Click the back button
+> -
 > - **Save your project**

 Add in the data credentials text.
 The interesting aspect here is that if the data has an attribution in the Layer properties including under Metadata/Access/Rights , we can bring it in using dynamic text.
 This can be used easily with freetext as well.